A Guide to Buying Goods on Finance

 Many retailers now give customers the chance to buy goods on finance.
 This can be anything from clothing and electronics to furniture and cars.
 Finance agreements involve you borrowing money, but they’re not the same as a personal or short-term loan.
 Unlike with these loans, the money you borrow never enters your bank account.
 Instead, it goes straight to the retailer you’re buying the products from.
 You then have to pay the money back, typically on a monthly basis.

 It’s not usually the retailer themselves that lends you money.
-These companies tend to work in partnership with banks and it is the banks that you borrow from.
+These companies tend to work in partnership with lenders and it is the lenders that you borrow from.

 Some finance agreements require you to pay a deposit, but not all do.
 If you do have to pay a deposit, this will come off the total sum that you’re borrowing.